 When Earl observed me disarm, he said, “Humph,” and strode from the vehicle with his pistol gleaming in the sunlight.

 Earl burst through the front door.
 We stopped until our eyes were accustomed to the dark.
 The place smelled like an open beer barrel.
 Ten cowboy and trucker types sucked down Coronas and Dos Equis around a wooden rectangle bar with a mirrored center lined with booze.
-Earl’s silhouette agitated a lanky, redheaded man, and he made a run for the rear exit.
+Earl’s silhouette agitated a lanky redheaded man, and he made a run for the rear exit.
 Earl pulled his revolver and fired.
-The retort sounded like an A-bomb explosion.
-The room filled with the acrid smell of gun smoke.
+The retort sounded like an A-bomb explosion, and the room filled with the acrid smell of gun smoke.
 The man fell to the floor and raised his hands in defense.
 Earl stood over him.
-The guy had a rose tattooed on his neck and blue letters, “Mama,” across the knuckles of his hand.
+The guy had a rose tattooed on his neck and blue letters, “Mama,” across the knuckles of his right hand.

 Earl said, “Sparky, you ought to know better than try and run.”
 Earl pressed the revolver’s barrel against the man’s forehead.
 “Where’s the money?”

 Earl said, “This aint enough.”
-Earl pressed his boot onto the man’s hand and leaned his weight on it.
+Earl pressed his boot onto the man’s hand and leaned his weight forward.

 Sparky groaned.
 “Ahh, Earl, please, you’re breaking it.”

-Earl said, “When do I get the rest?”
+Earl asked, “When do I get the rest?”

 “Saturday.
 I get paid Friday.
 Saturday for sure.
 I promise.”

 Earl said, “Yeah, you promise.
-If I must find you again, I won’t be gentle.
+If I need to find you again, I won’t be gentle.
 Got it?”